 - Look for relevant prior art

-- Check application documentation to ensure it meets all formal and substantial requirements
+- Check application documentation to ensure it meets all formal and substantive requirements

-However improbable it may be, the hypothetical described above illustrates another common reason why patents are not quickly granted —mistakes made by those applying for them.
-Whenever a patent examiner finds a problem with an application (an incomplete drawing, missing information) or has a question about some aspect of its claims, they send a notice to the applicant saying as much.
-They wait a certain length of time for a reply: In many jurisdictions, this is two months.
+An inventor who files for a patent without the aid of an experienced patent attorney risks errors that slow down the process.
+Mistakes made by applicants are a common reason a patent grant may be delayed — arguably the most common.
+Whenever an examiner finds a problem with an application (an incomplete drawing, missing information, etc.) or has a question about any claim in the filing, they send a notice to the patent applicant saying as much.
+They wait a prescribed time for a reply: In many jurisdictions, this is two months.
 If you were to receive such a request and did not reply to it within the time allotted, your application might be considered withdrawn.

 How do I speed up the patent grant process?

 Simply put, the best way to reduce the chances of any delay in the grant of your patent is to be as thorough as possible when you draft your application, description, drawings and claims.
-Most patent offices worldwide will be handling numerous applications at once, but the fewer steps examiners add to the process through requests for information you neglected to include, the better.
-In the event you do receive notices asking for clarification, you must respond as soon as possible to mitigate the time lost.
-Additionally, if seeking Patent Cooperation Treaty (PCT) protection from the WIPO along with domestic patent approval in individual jurisdictions, follow those timelines closely as well.
+The fewer steps added to the process through requests for information, the better.

-All these programs usually require higher processing fees and the submission of more exhaustive documentation supporting the application.
-Lastly, if filing a patent application in one patent office for an invention that has already been considered partially patentable by another, you may receive expedited review if both jurisdictions are party to the Patent Prosecution Highway (PPH) program, as mentioned above.
+Such programs usually involve higher processing fees and may also require the submission of extra documentation.
+Lastly, if filing a patent application in one patent office for an invention that has already been considered partially patentable by another, you may receive further expedited review if both jurisdictions are party to the PPH program mentioned above.

-Dennemeyer's team of experts can provide the support you need to craft the most comprehensive, persuasive patent applications and navigate the process as smoothly as possible.
-Our broad spectrum of patent services and global reach ensure that you are never without insightful IP counsel and management.
+Dennemeyer's team of experts can provide the legal advice and support you need to craft the most comprehensive, persuasive patent applications and navigate the prosecution process smoothly.
+Our global reach and broad spectrum of patent services ensure you are never without skilled IP counsel and management.